-The goal of the Living Foundries program is to leverage the unparalleled synthetic and functional capabilities of biology to create a revolutionary, biologically-based manufacturing platform to provide access to new materials, capabilities and manufacturing paradigms for the DoD and the Nation.
-Engineering biology is emerging as a powerful technology with the potential for significant impact in multiple areas, including novel materials, sensing capabilities and therapeutics.
-However, the present ability to harness that potential is limited by the ad hoc, trial-and-error process that defines the current SOA.
-Living Foundries seeks to transform biology into an engineering practice by developing the tools, technologies, methodologies, and infrastructure to speed the biological design-built-test-learn cycle while significantly decreasing the cost and expanding the complexity of systems that can be engineered.
-The tools and infrastructure developed as part of this program are expected to enable the rapid and scalable development of transformative products and systems that are currently inaccessible.
+Living Foundries seeks to transform biology into an engineering practice by developing the tools, technologies, methodologies, and infrastructure to increase the speed of the biological design-build-test-learn cycle while significantly decreasing the cost and expanding the complexity of systems that can be engineered.
+The technologies and infrastructure developed as part of this program are expected to enable the rapid and scalable development of transformative products and systems that are currently inaccessible.
 Examples include novel materials, industrial chemicals, pharmaceuticals, and improved agricultural products.

-The Living Foundries program is comprised of two components, Living Foundries: Advanced Tools and Capabilities for Generalizable Platforms (ATCG) and Living Foundries: 1000 Molecules.
+The Living Foundries program is comprised of two components: 1) Living Foundries: Advanced Tools and Capabilities for Generalizable Platforms (ATCG) and 2) Living Foundries: 1000 Molecules.

-The first component, Living Foundries: ATCG, began in 2012 and focuses on the development of next-generation tools and technologies for engineering biological systems with the goal of compressing the biological design-build-test-learn cycle by at least 10 times in both time and cost while at the same time increasing the complexity of systems that are created.
-Technical areas of interest include design and automation tools, modular genetic parts and devise, standardized test platforms and chassis, tools for rapid physical construction of biological systems, editing and manipulation of genetic designs and new characterization and debugging tools for synthetic biological networks.
+The first component, Living Foundries: ATCG, is now complete.
+It focused on the development of next-generation tools and technologies for engineering biological systems with the goal of compressing the biological design-build-test-learn cycle by at least ten times in both time and cost, while increasing the complexity of systems that are created.
+Technical areas of interest included design and automation tools, modular genetic parts and devices, standardized test platforms and chassis, tools for rapid physical construction of biological systems, editing and manipulation of genetic designs, and new characterization and debugging tools for synthetic biological networks.

-The second component of the program, Living Foundries: 1000 Molecules, builds upon the advancements and tools being developed under ATCG to create a scalable, integrated, rapid design and prototyping infrastructure for the facile engineering of biology.
-This infrastructure will be defined by tools and processes to make possible a scale and sophistication of experimentation that does not exist today, and will provide a flexible, efficient and continuously improving capability to the DoD and the engineering biology community.
-To demonstrate the power of the capabilities being developed, DARPA aims to use the infrastructure to generate 1,000 new molecules of relevance to the DoD, including chemical building blocks for accessing radical new materials that are impossible to create with traditional petroleum-based feedstocks.
+The second component of the program, Living Foundries: 1000 Molecules, builds upon the advancements and tools developed under ATCG to create a scalable, integrated, rapid design and prototyping infrastructure for the facile engineering of biology.
+This infrastructure will be defined by tools and processes to make possible a scale and sophistication of experimentation that does not exist today, and will provide a flexible, efficient, and continuously improving capability to the DoD and the engineering biology community.
+To demonstrate the power of the capabilities being developed, DARPA aims to use the infrastructure to generate 1,000 new molecules of relevance to the DoD and the domestic bioeconomy.

 You are now leaving the DARPA.mil website that is under the control and